 Daily Activity Requirements

-Despite its peaceful indoor demeanor, the Cane Corso necessitates:
+Despite its peaceful indoor demeanour, the Cane Corso necessitates the following:

 60–90 minutes of daily physical exertion